flairNLP/flair/resources/docs/TUTORIAL_8_MODEL_OPTIMIZATION.md

 start the optimization.
 You can define the maximum number of evaluation runs hyperopt should perform (`max_evals`).
 A evaluation run performs the specified number of epochs (`max_epochs`).
-To overcome the issue of noisy evaluation scores, we take the average over the last three the evaluation scores (either `dev_score` or `dev_loss`) from the evaluation run, which represents the final score and will be passed to hyperopt.
+To overcome the issue of noisy evaluation scores, we take the average over the last three evaluation scores (either `dev_score` or `dev_loss`) from the evaluation run, which represents the final score and will be passed to hyperopt.
 Additionally, you can specify the number of runs per evaluation run (`training_runs`).
 If you specify more than one training run, one evaluation run will be executed the specified number of times.